dcomtois/summarytools/README.md

 ## Dataframe summaries

 `dfSummary()` generates a table containing variable information (class and type), common statistics for numerical data and frequency counts (as long as there are not too many distinct values -- and yes, you can specify the limit in the function call).
-Number and proportion of valid (non-missing) values is also added, and variable labels can optionnaly be included as well.
+Number and proportion of valid (non-missing) values is also reported, and variable labels can optionnaly be included as well.

 ```r